iProov/web/README.md

 #### Prefer App

+Use this collection of settings to handle launching a native app containing the iProov SDK on mobile devices.

+- `prefer_app`
+- `prefer_app_options`

 The `prefer_app` setting converts the scan button into an app launch URL which will launch the iProov app or iProov SDK when within a WebView.
 The following values are allowed and multiple can be used when separated by a comma:

 - always